MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/reverse-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eş anlamlı türüdür `Iterator`.
+Şablon parametresi için bir eşanlamlı türüdür `Iterator`.

 ### <a name="example"></a>Örnek